TU-Dortmund-CS-LS12-DAES-teaching/fp_llvm/README.md

 The best way to see what your function does is to use the [UnitTest.cpp](https://git.cs.tu-dortmund.de/nils.hoelscher/RTSA-lab01-CacheAnalysis/src/branch/master/UnitTest/UnitTest.cpp).
 With "C++ TestMate" install you can simply run or debug the test from the side panel in VS Code (Flask Icon).
-The "C++ TestMate" is not installed in the VM as I just added this feature now.
+The "C++ TestMate" is not installed in the VM as we just added this feature now.
 Please feel free to add more test cases to your liking in [UnitTest.cpp](https://git.cs.tu-dortmund.de/nils.hoelscher/RTSA-lab01-CacheAnalysis/src/branch/master/UnitTest/UnitTest.cpp).